Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 It doesn't look like fireworks and perfect chemistry.
 It looks like staying when everything in your body tells you to run.

-It looks like choosing the person who's kind and consistent even though your nervous system is screaming "WHERE'S THE DRAMA?"
+It looks like choosing the person who's kind and consistent even though every old instinct in you is screaming "WHERE'S THE DRAMA?"

 It looks like being vulnerable when you'd normally criticize.
 Asking for what you need when you'd normally suffer in silence.
 Staying engaged during conflict when you'd normally shut down.